oracle-devrel/cd3-automation-toolkit/docs/connect-container-to-oci-tenancy.md

 ```

 !!! note
-    * If you are running docker container on a linux VM host, please refer to [point no. 7](faq.md) under FAQ   to avoid any permission issues.
+    * If you are running container on a linux VM host(without using Resource Manager stack option), please refer to [point no. 7](faq.md) under FAQ   to avoid any permission issues.
     * Running the above command immediately after adding API key to the user profile in OCI might result in     Authentication Errors.
 In such cases, please retry after a minute.
     <br>